zeus-shield/zsc/README.md

 2018.03.05: add a new file factory_basic.sol
 2018.03.06: working on testing the db_database and db_node;
-2018.03.07: creating db_node by integrating with db_database is ok by now
+2018.03.07: creating db_node by integrating with db_database is ok by now 2018.03.08: chnage factory_basic.sol to db_factory.sol
+2018.03.09-10: creating a DBProvider node and setting node's parameters by DBApis are ok
 ```